 Please note that all material which is out-of-copyright but held at The Linnean Society is "By Permission of The Linnean Society of London" only.

 If material is not suitable to be photocopied or you would like to request images remotely, we may be able to scan or photograph it in-house.
 This service cannot be provided ad-hoc and material cannot be reproduced en masse.
 There may be a fee for this service and the condition of the requested material may prevent it from being imaged.
 We will ask you to complete an Reprographics Permission Form.

 Images and text scans can be requested by contacting firstname.lastname@example.org.

-Please note that new photography and scanning is usually only carried out on Wednesdays and Thursdays.
+Please note that new photography and scanning is usually only carried out on Tuesdays and Wednesdays.